Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 Where add_device.json is the one you find inside iotagent-opcua/API_Server_Tests folder

+add_device.json sample payload contains several attributes even of different type.
+Some of them are missing on the OPC UA Server side but have been included to prove that the Agent is able to manage such situations.

 #### Step 5 - Get devices

 Check if the operation gone well, by sending the following REST call: